Basics of Communication With Your Nearshore Front End Developer to Improve His Performance

 Source: CIO Insight

 According to a survey report by Gartner, 89% of CIOs indicated that they were facing difficulties in finding tech talent.
-The same report estimates that more than 1 million software development-related jobs will remain unfilled in 2020.
+The report estimates that over 1 million software development-related jobs will remain unfilled in 2020.

 Statista infographic